tinyheero/dotfiles/README.md

 The [vim-airline plugin](https://github.com/vim-airline/vim-airline) uses the powerline fonts.
 A patched font, based on what your terminal uses, is required for this which you can generate yourself or download a [pre-patched font](https://github.com/powerline/fonts).
 For example, in iTerm the default font is Monaco.
 A patched font for Monaco for the OSX was already generated [here](https://gist.github.com/baopham/1838072#file-monaco-powerline-otf).
 You can download it in then `Font Book" -> File -> Add Fonts and choose the "Monaco for Powerline.otf".`.
 Restart your iTerm2 and it should now have the powerline symbols!

-### Vim-R-Plugin
+### Nvim-R

-One amazing plugin is the Vim-R-Plugin which allows for the integration of vim and R. This isn't installed automatically through the above setup since we want to use the stable release.
+One amazing plugin is the Nvim-R (formerly known as Vim-R-Plugin) which allows for the integration of vim and R. This isn't installed automatically through the above setup since we want to use the stable release.

+These instructions and the `.vimrc` file has been tested with Nvim-R v0.9.3.
 You can download this [here](http://www.vim.org/scripts/script.php?script_id=2628) and then get the `Vim-R-plugin.vmb` open it and then:

 ```
 :source %